bergeycm/stuff-i-forget/README.md

     $ qsub -t 0-10:3 myjob.pbs
     ```

-    which would run with 0, 3, 6, and 9 as PBS\_ARRAYID.
+    which would run with 0, 3, 6, and 9 as `PBS_ARRAYID`.
 A handy trick
     for using array jobs to pull input file names out of a text file is:

     ```bash